manuelmaior29/fineancial/README.md

 ├── requirements.txt     # Dependencies for the project
 └── LICENSE              # License for open-source use
 ```

-## Roadmap
-1. Implement rule-based and AI-driven expense classification.
-2. Build a user-friendly UI for visualizing insights and interacting with the app.
-3. Integrate advanced AI solutions for:
-   - Predicting savings patterns.
-   - Detecting anomalies in financial behavior.
-   - Providing personalized financial advice.
-4. Scale the app to support multiple users with secure data storage and processing.

 ## Contributing
 Contributions are welcome!
 If you have ideas for new features or improvements, feel free to: